 I know what I know because I knew what I didn’t know.

 When I started out as a cook, I didn’t have much use for wine knowledge.
 I had plenty of shitty beer knowledge, and the only mixed drink that I knew of was called a Mind Eraser.
 I even ‘dated’ a married woman who was ‘classy’ because she drank Gran Mariner.
 I was 18 and her husband had a Corvette Stingray that she’d let me drive around while her husband was at work.
 He ran a steakhouse in a ‘classy’ strip club in Denver.
 They were ‘classy’.
-I was a cook in a Red-Sauce-Italian restaurant.
+I was a cook in a Red-Sauce-Italian joint.
 I clearly didn’t know shit about shit.
 And honestly, I didn’t care.

 When I went to culinary school I also got a job at the Brown Palace hotel in downtown Denver.
 I needed to build my resume, and this was the place to start.
 I worked at the Palace Arms restaurant inside the hotel.
 The Palace Arms is their high-end-fancy-old-suit and tie restaurant.
 We wore the tall toques; the tall hats that you see in old movies that show the kitchen and French guys yelling above the steam.
 That’s exactly what it looked like and that’s exactly what it felt like.
 It was hell.
 The boss was a short little shit of a man that was a dick just to be a dick.
 He owned a “Sorry-about-your-penis” Harley Davidson that was too big for him.